Red Sea Travel Information

 Baksheesh is what tipping is known as in Egypt and is something expected by anyone who renders you a service or assistance.
 Plenty of small notes are handy for baksheesh as hotel bellmen, doormen and tour guides all expect hand outs.

 For other services, baksheesh will be a percentage of the bill.
 You will find a 7% tax and 12% service charge on most restaurant and hotel bills, but a 5-10% tip for good service can be given directly to the waiter.
 Taxi drivers are usually tipped around 10% of the metered fare, but not if the price was negotiated in advance.

 Haggling is the Egyptian way of life and is something that should be embraced.
 Once you've honed your haggling skills, half or 2/3s off the first asking price is not uncommon.
 Avoid coming across too interested, always keep it friendly and be prepared to walk away.
 You'll often be called back to buy at the price of your lowest offer.
 But heed this: do not make an offer if you don't intend to put down the cash for it.

-If you're keen to discover the Red Sea diving and travel mecca, then click below to check your options for:
+If you're keen to discover the Red Sea diving and holiday mecca, then click below to check your options for:

 Be sure to book in plenty of time to avoid limited choice!
-The best Egypt scuba diving vacations are booked by repeat customers who book well in advance to ensure their reservation!
+The best Egypt scuba diving holidays are booked by repeat customers who book well in advance to ensure their reservation!